Quick summary

 - In 2026, the assessment depends mainly on household composition, age of children and countable income.

-- The deciding factor is often who is the jointly assessed person, not just the amount of earnings themselves.
+- The deciding factor is often who is the jointly assessed person, not the amount of earnings alone.

 - After the changes from October 2025, entitlement must already be assessed under the new state social assistance benefit system.